-- M.S. in Health Care Administration - M.Ed. in Reading - M.Ed. in Curriculum and Instruction, with a concentration in English as a Second Language (ESL) with a concentration in PK-4 Elementary Education with a concentration in Mathematics Education with a concentration in Science Education with a concentration in Social Studies - with a concentration in Social Studies with a concentration in Excellence in Teaching - Graduate Certificate: Executive Leadership in Health Care Administration - Graduate Certificate: Public Health Administration (on-line) - Graduate Certificate: Program Specialist, English as a Second Language (ESL) - Graduate Certificate: Excellence in Teaching - M.S. in Physician Assistant Studies (MSPAS) - The Professional Development Center
+- M.S. in Health Care Administration - M.Ed. in Reading - M.Ed. in Curriculum and Instruction, with a concentration in English as a Second Language (ESL) with a concentration in PK-4 Elementary Education with a concentration in Mathematics Education - with a concentration in Science Education - with a concentration in Social Studies - with a concentration in Excellence in Teaching - Graduate Certificate: Executive Leadership in Health Care Administration - Graduate Certificate: Public Health Administration (on-line) - Graduate Certificate: Program Specialist, English as a Second Language (ESL)

+- Graduate Certificate: Excellence in Teaching - M.S. in Physician Assistant Studies (MSPAS) - The Professional Development Center